Man’s best friend the dog may be, but ask anyone who’s been bitten by a dog, and they will tell you differently.

 And if you think that compensation for personal injuries sustained from a dog bite might be a bit of a joke, think again.
 Compensation for dog bites is treated in the same way as any other personal injury claim – so if you are bitten by a dog – postman or not – and your injuries mean you are unable to work, this will be included, as well as damages for pain and suffering.

-In addition to compensation that you may receive for personal injuries you suffered in a dog bite attack, the dog owner is likely to face sanctions including a fine or a prison sentence, and the dog may well be destroyed.
+In addition to compensation that you may receive for personal injuries you suffered in a dog bite attack, the dog owner is likely to face sanctions including a fine or a prison sentence, and the dog may well be put down.
 These are criminal matters and will be dealt with by the criminal justice system, separately to any claim for compensation you are bringing, unless the matter ends up under the Criminal Injuries Compensation Scheme if the dog owner isn’t insured.

 Although it would be better not to be bitten by a dog, be assured that if the worst happens, you should be able to claim compensation for your injuries and for associated losses.
 We’re here to help you, and to advise you of the best course of action to take if you’ve been bitten by a dog – postie or not!